BRENZYS® Etanercept Solution for Injection (pre-filled syringe)

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (in Australia; tel 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have used too much Brenzys.
+Immediately telephone your doctor or the Poisons Information Centre ( tel 13 11 26) for advice or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have used too much Brenzys.
 Do this even if there are no signs of discomfort or poisoning.
 Always take the labelled medicine carton with you, even if it is empty.

 You may need urgent medical attention.
 There is very limited data on overdose with Brenzys.
 Ask your doctor if you have any concerns.